 - Study procedures and their timing are summarized in the SoA.
 Protocol waivers or exemptions are not allowed. - Immediate safety concerns should be discussed with the Sponsor immediately upon occurrence or awareness to determine if the participant should continue or discontinue study intervention. - Adherence to the study design requirements, including those specified in the SoA, is essential and required for study conduct. - All screening evaluations must be completed and reviewed to confirm that potential participants meet all eligibility criteria.
-The investigator will maintain a screening log to record details of all participants screened and to confirm eligibility or record reasons for screening failure, as applicable.
+The investigator will maintain a screening log to record details of all participants screened and to confirm eligibility or record reasons for screening failure, as applicable. - Safety/Laboratory results that could unblind the study will not be reported to investigative sites or other blinded personnel until the study has been unblinded.

 Blood samples will be collected as described in the SoA table (Section 1.3).
-At Visit 1 (BL0001) and Visit 2 (BL0002), blood (5 mL) will be collected in tubes provided by or recommended by the Sponsor.